 Using the World War II Flight Training Museum in your Lessons

 - Schedule a field trip to the World War II Flight Training Museum.
-The Museum is open Fridays and Saturdays 11:00-4:00.
+The Museum is open Thursdays, Fridays and Saturdays 11:00-4:00.
 Group tours can be arranged on Thursdays by appointment only.
 Tour includes two room museum housed in original cadet barracks and restoration hangars.
 There is also a self-led walking tour of the grounds available.
 To reserve your tour call 912-383-9111 or email us from the Contact Information page.
 Tours must be made 3 weeks in advance.
 Tours are FREE but donations for extra adults are appreciated.
-Education staff responds to reservation requests during museum open hours, which are Fri-Sat 11:00am-4:00pm.
+Education staff responds to reservation requests during museum open hours, which are Thurs-Sat 11:00am-4:00pm.

 - Download the WWII and Flight Themed Worksheets and use them as the foundation for a lesson or as a supplement to one of your lessons already prepared.
 Some worksheets are designed to be used by both elementary and secondary audiences.
 Use the more challenging questions as part of a classroom discussion or work group.